-Tadcaster is a small Yorkshire town centred on a brewing industry that dates back at least to the eighteenth century in the form of the historic Samuel Smith Brewery, which survives on the High Street and is visually dominant in the town.
-The John Smith brewery with its Grade II listed Italianate gateway acts as a visual anchor to the High Street in the west and is visually dominant in the approach to the conservation area from the west.
-The more modern Coors Brewery lies on the site of an earlier brewery and former railway station to the west and north of the conservation area.
+Tadcaster is a small Yorkshire town of probable Roman origins now centred on a brewing industry that dates back at least to the eighteenth century in the form of the historic Samuel Smith's Old Brewery, which survives on the High Street and is visually dominant in the town.
+The John Smith's brewery (now Heineken UK Ltd) with its Grade II listed Italianate gateway acts as a visual anchor to the High Street in the west and is visually dominant in the approach to the conservation area from the west.
+The more modern Coors Brewery lies on the site of an earlier brewery.
 All three breweries dominate the skyline from numerous locations within and outwith the conservation area.